skokg/FiT/README.md

-# The FiT Object Analysis Package
+# The FiT Object Analysis and Tracking Package

 --- Description: